Do I have a leak? How do I recognise if I have a leak?

 Is your combination boiler or pressurised heating system losing pressure?
 If so, then there may be a simple cause of this!

 - You should have a small 15mm copper pipe that comes through the wall to the exterior of the property.
 This is called the pressure relief pipe.
-If this is dripping, then This is likely to be the cause of the pressure loss.
+If this is dripping, then this is likely to be the cause of the pressure loss.

-- There should be a small 20mm white plastic pipe also coming through the wall or into a waste pipe close by.
+- There should be a small 20mm white plastic pipe coming through the wall or into a waste pipe close by.

 - To check this you need to make sure the heating is cold and hasn’t been in use for a few hours.
 If water is constantly coming from here, then the heat exchanger within the boiler has split / failed and will require replacing.